centrahq/api-documentation/pages/03.fe-development/13.best-practices/docs.md

 There is no strict limit to the maximum size of a REST API response, but it is generally recommended to keep response sizes small to improve performance and avoid timeouts.
-Therefore, we recommend that **responses should be limited to a few kilobytes in size**